adyismad/HealthApp/CS683ProjectReport.md

 **Acceptance tests:**

 1. Given the user has the application installed in their device, when user tap on the app icon, then a new login screen will be displayed.
-2. Given the user is able to see the login screen, user will be able to see a three image slideshow on the screen.
+2. Given the user is able to see the login screen, user will be able to see a four image slideshow on the screen.
-3. Given the user is able to see the login screen, user will be able to enter the username and password to login and click the “submit” button to finish login.
+3. Given the user is able to see the login screen, user will be able to enter the username and password to login and click the “login” button to finish login.

 **Title**